Quantum Perceptron Revisited: Computational-Statistical Tradeoffs

-where $h$ is a hypothesis in a hypothesis set $\mathcal{H}$.
-We denote by $\gamma_S$ the margin for S. \begin{citedthm} Assume that the data is linearly separable.
+\begin{citedthm} Assume that the data is linearly separable.
 Let $h_S$ be the hypothesis returned by the \QPercep algorithm after training over a sample $S$ of size $N$ drawn according to some distribution $\cD$.
 Then, the expected error of $h_S$ is bounded as follows: